Hariss-Gills/pifi/README.md

 2. Once at the Kali loading screen, enter the default login and password, *kali* and *kali* , to log in.
 3. Connect to network and then open a terminal window and run the following command.
 Keep in mind that it can take up to an hour to upgrade on a slow connection. `sudo apt update && apt upgrade`

-### Change Root Password and Optional SSH Setup
+### **Optional** Change Root Password and Optional SSH Setup

 1. Switch to root user `sudo su root`
 2. Change the password with: `passwd root`
-3. **Optional but recommended** Setup SSH with starting the service on boot by going into the root directory and running the following commands
+3. Setup SSH with starting the service on boot by going into the root directory and running the following commands

 ```bash
 cd ~/../..